jeevan9s/homectrl-sys/README.md

 </details>

 ## Hardware
+**Changing with REV B (Jan 2026)** - less modules/breakout boards and more SMD components for improved space efficiency.

 The controller's hardware consists of a PCB built around an ESP32 Devkit, including an **A4988 stepper motor driver** and **NEMA 17 stepper motor** for shading, a **relay module** for DC pump control, power management components such as a buck converter and decoupling capacitors, and signal devices like LEDs.

 The board is also split up into several modules: